sendbird/airflow/chart/README.md

  under the License.
  -->

-# Helm Chart for Apache Airflow
+# Helm Chart for Apache Airflow (version: 1.10.14)

 [Apache Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.